marcel-balint/react-weather-app/README.md

 `npm install --save gh-pages`

-- modified the `package.json` file of the by adding the following:
+- modified the `package.json` file by adding the following:

   - `https://[my-user-name].github.io/[my-repo-name]/`
   - in the `scripts` object added: